-We devote little time and academic attention to affection and love in general, and even less to love between co-workers.
+We devote little time and academic attention to affection and love in general, and even less to love at work.
 And we don’t mean romantic love at all, but rather bonds of care, affection, attachment and compassion within the organisational culture.

 What will I read about in this article?